stefanspringer1/SwiftXML/README.md

 The library should be efficient and applications that use it should be very intelligible.

-### Limitations of the XML input
+### Limitations

 - The encoding of the source must be UTF-8 (ASCII is considered as a subset of it).
 The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.
-- For easier processing, if `recognizeNamespaces:` is not set to `true` in the call of the parse function, declarations of namespace prefixes via `xmlns:...` attributes should only be at the root element.
+- In the current state of the library, no namespace handling of attributes is available.
+- Validation of an XML tree against an XML schema is not available yet (you might use [Libxml2Validation](https://github.com/stefanspringer1/Libxml2Validation) instead).

 ### Manipulation of an XML document